LucasLau00/aliasExtension/README.md

 ## Support

-If you need assistance or have any questions, feel free to DM me on Discord (@631)
+If you need assistance or have any questions, feel free to DM me on Discord (@novaaa8888) First time creating a chrome extension feel free to improve it and use it.